Ynov-b2-sf-2022/rendu-sf-5-chatterr/README.md

 # Chatterr 🧙‍♂️

-A discord like website, where people can see and send messages
+A reddit like website, where people can see and send messages

 There are different categories